FreddyDoll/WorldSailors/README.md

 - Quest Trading: Transport goods from A to B and receive goodies
 - Boat Trail Renderer: Boats need a nicer Trail!
 - Get up on a plane!
 Reduces Drag when reaching a certain speed and adjust visuals
-- SecondMap Rendere for Large Scale Viewing
+- SecondMap Renderer for Large Scale Viewing
 - Support for the Player: Add Sail and heading controller
 - On Collision check right of way to determine who gets broken
-- Allow Player to set waypoint for next Quest
 - improve speed of particle renderer
 - Nav Ball:
 	- Show Control Aids